-- Keep the moisture level at “Field Capacity”.
+- Keep the moisture level similar to how you would if it had a plant in it.
 This is very important.
-Check daily for moisture content and adjust accordingly.
+Check daily for moisture content (80-120 mbar) and adjust accordingly.

 - The warmer the environment the faster the cooking process will be.
-I always keep my environment between 60 and 75 F. At this temperature I need to add between .5 to 1 gallons of water daily to keep the soil at “Field Capacity”.
+I always keep my environment between 60 and 80 F when possible.
+At this temperature, I need to add approximately between 0.5 to 1 gallons of water daily to keep the soil at optimal soil moisture.

 - Depending on the air temps and the size of your pile, as the soil heats up it can get quite hot.
 Don’t allow the soil to get above 160 F, as this will kill some of the beneficial organisms.
+Above 131F will kill off any pathogens or weed seeds that may have come in with your compost or worm castings.
 As a general rule, if you reach into the middle of the pile and it’s uncomfortably warm, then it should be turned or mixed.

 Here’s Some KIS Tips:

 - Treat the soil as if there was a plant growing in it.

 - We recommend a minimum of 7-gallon containers for maximum benefit on a full cycle plant.
 Larger is better.
 20-gallon pots are ideal.

 From the Author: I’ve found 10-gallon fabric pots are the best for me.

 - Water frequently to keep soil evenly moist, for best results keep soil near “field capacity”.